nordic-institute/harmony-common/doc/harmony_ap_clustering_user_guide.md.md

 ### 3.3 Nginx configuration

-The most basic configuration for the `nginx.conf` file will look like this:
+Nginx is used as a load balancer.
+The most basic configuration for the `nginx.conf` configuration file looks like this:

 ```nginx
 events { worker_connections 1024; }